Content Marketing on a Shoestring:

 The Reality Check on Content Marketing Costs

-According to industry research, individual blog posts cost £120-£250+ when outsourced to professional writers.
-According to social media marketing specialists, most UK businesses spend £800-£3,000 monthly on social content creation and management.
+Individual blog posts cost £120-£250+ when outsourced to professional writers.
+Most UK businesses spend £800-£3,000 monthly on social content creation and management.

 These numbers explain why many small businesses conclude content marketing isn’t feasible.
 On paper, the costs look disconnected from everyday SMEs realities.
-However, according to business consultants, the companies succeeding with minimal budgets aren’t trying to compete with well-funded competitors on volume or production quality—they’re competing on genuine value and strategic focus.
+However, the companies succeeding with minimal budgets aren’t trying to compete with well-funded competitors on volume or production quality—they’re competing on genuine value and strategic focus.

 What £500 Monthly Actually Buys